 Topics: Select the topics relevant for the material.
 These will generally include ‘EGI-Engage’, committee/board that the material is coming from

-Any inout from EGI-Engage would minimally have the topics ‘EGI-Engage’
+Any input from EGI-Engage would minimally have the topics ‘EGI-Engage’

 There are also documents that are generated within the community that go beyond the scope of just the EGI-Engage project (e.g. operational policy documents) would minimally have the topics from ‘EGI’ category selected.